aheimsbakk/mutex/README.md

       -n name       lock name, creates a file under /var/lock/mutex_${name}
       --            command to run with it's all arguments

-    Mutex locks in bash implemented with file locking with flock.
+    Mutex locks in bash implemented with flock.
     All processes started under the same lock name will run mutual exclusive.

 ## Test